If you need an ambulance in an emergency call 061 - operators speak several languages.

 All BonaSOL apartments have a stocked first aid kit which you may use in the event of an accident.
 Please let us know if you use something so that we can re-stock.
 We hold a comprehensive range of medical and first aid items in the event that you need something urgently please contact us and we will gladly assist you.

-In the event of a serious incident we are able to contact various consular offices on your behalf.
+In the event of a serious incident we are able to contact various consular offices on your behalf, and also co-ordinate with your insurer as necessary.
 Just call us.